Cacio e pepe: what else?

 Cooking time 10 min

-Cook the spaghetti in salted water and in the meantime put the pecorino romano and black pepper into a small glass or aluminum bowl.
+Cook the spaghetti in salted water.
+In the meantime put the pecorino romano and black pepper into a small glass or aluminum bowl.

 Raise the pasta al dente (don’t drain it otherwise loses all the cooking water!)

 Calculate at least 2 minutes before the end of cooking and pour into the bowl with the mixture of pecorino.
-Season well, adding two ladles of cooking water to make so that everything will mix well.
+Season well, adding two ladles of cooking water to mix well.

 It is also possible to mix pecorino and black pepper in a large pan where the spaghetti will be drained.
-However, remember that they should NOT be cooked or stirred on the fire, but should be mixed “cold” with the boiling water.
+However, remember that they should NOT be cooked or stirred on the fire.
+They should be mixed “cold” with the boiling water.

 Enjoy your Cacio e Pepe!